 1. What steps are included in the customer’s decision process?

 Take the time to understand how many stakeholders are involved in the process, who they each are, and when they will each become involved in the process.
 What are the key concerns for each stakeholder, and what questions will they ask?
 What obstacles might they each introduce?
 As a seller, you need to know the people who will be part of the buying decision and be audible-ready to articulate how your solution can impact their component of the business.
 We refer to this skill as relationship mapping, and it's one of the most critical competencies of sales teams who succeed in today's environment.
 Consider a discovery-enabling tool like Opportunity Manager, which can help your team track members of the buyer organization and their priorities to identify gaps in the deal.

 2. Have I documented all the activities involved in validating and approving the solution?

 Once you understand the steps involved, identify the activities and communications necessary at each stage to address key concerns, validate your solution, and win approval from the relevant stakeholders.
-When you move through multiple decision makers in your buying organization, you need to determine the positive business outcomes, the required capabilities, and the metrics that are important to each buyer.
-Approach each decision maker as a new discovery opportunity.
+When you move through multiple decision-makers in your buying organization, you need to determine the positive business outcomes, the required capabilities, and the metrics that are important to each buyer.
+Approach each decision-maker as a new discovery opportunity.
 Are the required capabilities, and metrics others indicated in previous conversations, just as important to this particular decision maker?
 If not, you need to determine and understand the discrepancy.

 3. Have I developed a reverse timeline accounting for all events, responsible parties & dependent activities?
 Do I know who could alter this timeline?